-The tongue weight is the downward force exerted on the hitch ball by the trailer.
-The recommended tongue weight is 10% to 15% of the vehicle's GTW for a conventional hitch.
+The tongue weight is the downward force exerted on the 5 hitch ball by the trailer.
 You must consider this as part of the load on your vehicle.

 Frontal Area

 The frontal area is the maximum height multiplied by the maximum width of the front of a trailer.